 Empowerment in the workplace is an often-misunderstood concept.
 Many managers feel that by empowering employees, they relinquish the responsibility to lead and control the organization.
 This is not the case.

-Employee empowerment is giving employees a certain degree of autonomy and responsibility for decision-making regarding their specific organizational tasks.
+Employee empowerment gives employees a certain degree of autonomy and responsibility for decision-making regarding their specific organizational tasks.
 It allows decisions to be made at the lower levels of an organization where employees have a unique view of the issues and problems facing the organization at a certain level.
 The expectation of empowerment allows decision-making to happen closest to where the need for the decision exists.

 Benefits of Employee Empowerment